openvswitch/ovs/Documentation/howto/ssl.rst

 OpenFlow controller over SSL.
 Refer to :doc:`/intro/install/general`. for instructions on building Open vSwitch with SSL support.

-Open vSwitch uses TLS version 1.0 or later (TLSv1), as specified by RFC 2246, which is very similar to SSL version 3.0.
-TLSv1 was released in January 1999, so all current software and hardware should implement it.
+Open vSwitch uses TLS version 1.2 or later (TLSv1.2), as specified by RFC 5246.
+TLSv1.2 was released in August 2008, so all current software and hardware should implement it.

 This document assumes basic familiarity with public-key cryptography and public-key infrastructure.